webgrandmo/responsive-mail-template/README.md

-# responsiwe-mail-template
+# responsive-mail-template
-This is an example of the responsiwe mail template
+This is an example of the responsive mail template